aviskase/aviskase.github.io/content/articles/2018-01-23-en-testers-in-this-world.md

 Disclaimer: these thoughts are mine and I don't have a goal to promote or impose them on other people.
 As a normal human being I do understand that my opinion may change with new experience and knowledge.
 This article contains a documented reflection on my experience so far.
 Probably it'll be fun to read in 10-20 years (if I'll still be a tester) xD

 ---
-## Ideal world of software development
+## Ideal World of Software Development
 Imagine an ideal world of software development.
 Scope is clear.
 Everything is done on time in relaxed manner without rush.
 Everybody is motivated to create the best product.
 Everybody has happy life outside of work.
 No stress.
 Users are eager to help too.
 And all these aren't just for one product, but true for all software in the world.
 Great, isn't it?